Rafael Hernández Airport: North Side

 The north side of the airport consists of a passenger terminal with an international side capable of handling flights of over 200 passengers.
 It also hosts the Main Cargo Terminal, the FedEx Terminal, and the General Aviation Terminal.
-The north side also houses the Copeca Jet Center Executive Terminal, as well as five service hangars.
+The north side also houses the Copeca Jet Center Executive Terminal, and five service hangars.

 The military side of the airport is also located on the north side, housing Coast Guard Air Station Borinquen, a United States Coast Guard facility, as well as the 141st Air Control Squadron (which operates at the Punta Borinquen Radar Station), a non-flying unit of the Puerto Rico Air National Guard.
 Many Federal law enforcement agencies such as the U.S. Customs and Border Protection, the US Border Patrol Ramey Sector in Map and the CBP Air and Marine Operations Operating Locations Southeast Region Caribbean Air and Marine Branch based their operations on this side of the airport.